 Based on average Nicor PY4 nameplate efficiencies derated by 15% for distribution losses.

-Measure Life Report, Residential and Commercial/Industrial Lighting and HVAC Measures, GDS Associates, 2007
+As recommended in Navigant ‘ComEd Effective Useful Life Research Report’, May 2018.

 Based on metering of 24 homes with central AC during PY4 and PY5 in Ameren Illinois service territory.